martin-hughes/blog-template/_data/posts/markdown-basics.md

 This paragraph *has* _all_ sorts __of__ **styles**.

-> This should be styled as a note
+> This should be styled as a note.
+It's quite long so that we can check the right hand margin is correct.

 ###### Heading 6